 by Mike Ratliff

-But I am afraid that as the serpent deceived Eve by his cunning, your thoughts will be led astray from a sincere and pure devotion to Christ.
-For if someone comes and proclaims another Jesus than the one we proclaimed, or if you receive a different spirit from the one you received, or if you accept a different gospel from the one you accepted, you put up with it readily enough.
-(2 Corinthians 11:3-4 ESV)
+3 But I am afraid that, as the serpent deceived Eve by his craftiness, your minds will be led astray from the simplicity and purity of devotion to Christ.
+4 For if one comes and preaches another Jesus whom we have not preached, or you receive a different spirit which you have not received, or a different gospel which you have not accepted, you bear this beautifully.
+2 Corinthians 11:3-4 (NASB)

-And God blessed them.
-And God said to them, “Be fruitful and multiply and fill the earth and subdue it and have dominion over the fish of the sea and over the birds of the heavens and over every living thing that moves on the earth.”
-(Genesis 1:28 ESV)
+28 God blessed them; and God said to them, “Be fruitful and multiply, and fill the earth, and subdue it; and rule over the fish of the sea and over the birds of the sky and over every living thing that moves on the earth.”
+Genesis 1:28 (NASB)

-By this we know love, that he laid down his life for us, and we ought to lay down our lives for the brothers.
-(1 John 3:16 ESV)
+16 We know love by this, that He laid down His life for us; and we ought to lay down our lives for the brethren.
+1 John 3:16 (NASB)